kommeet/kommeet.github.io/README.md

 ## Fetch/Push info from client to agent

 Currently you can push information such as name or address information.
-This information will be shown in agent as context in userinfo panel. *Host address needs to match one of the domain urls in Kommeet service*
+This information will be shown in agent as context in userinfo panel. *Host address needs to match one of the domain urls in Smilee service*

 #### Fetch info
 Fetching is done with adding options to script.